ds-bass/useful-pipelines/README.md

 # useful-pipelines
 A place to store my pipeline work.
 Probably only suited for supervised learning problems.
+Making this private so the students I TA for don't just hijack large portions of the code.
+But with ChatGPT out now... maybe thats irrelevant these days.

 Classification pipeline is intended to work for both binary and multi-class classification Regression pipeline will later be made based largely off the binary classification code.